oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 ## Create and deploy your Kubernetes resources

-You can use this sample's `./run_domain.sh` script, which will perform the following steps for you:
+You can use this sample `./run_domain.sh` script, which will perform the following steps for you:

   - Creates a secret containing your WebLogic administrator username and password
   - Creates a secret containing your RCU access URL, credentials, and prefix (these are unused unless the domain type is `JRF`)